 For the Board of Directors to effectively fulfill its roles, the Company believes that, in appointing directors, it is important to promote diversity, taking into consideration the balance of knowledge and experience, and also to ensure transparency and objectivity in the selection process.
 From the viewpoint of sustainable increase in enterprise value, including the realization of the medium-term plan, the Company has set out what skill sets are expected of its directors and has confirmed the requisite independence, diversity, and anticipated skills of its current Board.

-Regarding succession planning for the Company’s senior management, the Nomination Committee discusses the ongoing training and selection of successors; record the results of those discussions as well as the process of deliberation; and regularly report to the Board of Directors on details of their deliberations.
-The Company thus ensures that succession planning is implemented in an appropriate and objective manner, that the Board is proactively involved in succession planning, and that the training of potential successors is conducted systematically, with sufficient time and resources.
+Regarding succession planning for the Company’s senior management, the Nomination Committee discusses the ongoing training and selection of successors, records the results of those discussions as well as the process of deliberation, and ensures that succession planning is conducted appropriately and objectively.
+In addition, the chairperson of the Nomination Committee, who is an independent outside director, regularly reports on the activities of the Nomination Committee to the Board of Directors.
+A system is in place to ensure that sufficient time and resources are allocated to the training of candidates for succession.

 (5) Responsibilities of the Statutory Committees